 Romney spent yesterday courting oil industry executives in Texas, seeking to raise as much as $7 million

 At the Houstonian hotel, Exxon Mobil Corp.
-(XOM) Chief Executive Officer Rex Tillerson, Continental Resources Inc. founder Harold Hamm and Richard Kinder, chairman and CEO of energy pipeline and storage company Kinder Morgan Inc., sat on a dais leading a group of about 100 donors in a conversation designed to identify the best ways the next president could help the oil and gas industry.
+(XOM:US) Chief Executive Officer Rex Tillerson, Continental Resources Inc. founder Harold Hamm and Richard Kinder, chairman and CEO of energy pipeline and storage company Kinder Morgan Inc., sat on a dais leading a group of about 100 donors in a conversation designed to identify the best ways the next president could help the oil and gas industry.

 Romney, who said he didn’t want to spell out his energy plans in front of the news media, promised the campaign would release details at an Aug.
 23 event he headlines in Hobbs, New Mexico.